SCAuFish/ScratchGan-/research_log.md

 ## Mar.
 29th
 1. Tried using BERT for easy task: sentiment analysis.
 But it "cleverly" learned to give 0.5 on all the inputs since the dataset is balanced so that the loss could be minimized.
 Interesting.

+## Mar.
+30th
+1. The added dense linear layer is not in "trainable_weights"?
+Investigate about that.
+Also add some more layers on top and maybe remove the sigmoid at the end.
+Followup: the trainable weights are there.
+It is just there need to be input through it before its initialization

+## Apr.
+1st
+1. Huge discovery when re-reading the BERT paper: in the paper's setting, when predicting the masked word, the vector input to softmax classification layer is the vector corresponding to the position of the masked word.
+On the other hand, the pooled single-vector output was used to accomplish "Next Sentence Prediction" task.
+Let's try with the other input.

+2. Noticed that in the BERT paper, they reached pretty high accuracy (~90%) on `Cloze` test.
+Trying to reimplement the word predictor to see if it works better.

+TODO:
+1. In BERT_cloze, the model is already implemented, try running sanity test and start training